-The student will be allowed to progress to the Oral Exam regardless of the result of the written document assessment.
+The student will be allowed to go to the Oral Exam regardless of the result of the written document assessment.

-The written document assessment does not need to be sent to the chair, but will be shared by the examiners within the committee during the oral exam.
+The written document assessment does not need to be sent to the chair but will be shared with the committee during the oral exam.